 The word “torbie” is a shortened version of “tortoiseshell-tabby”.
 The word describes a coat that is an amalgam of tabby patterns/colors and tortoiseshell patterns/colors.
 Both pedigree cats and moggies have torbie coats.
 The black areas are replaced by dark tabby patterning.
 They are also known as a ‘patched tabby’.

 To people unsure about cat coats, torbie looks like a spelling mistake.
 There is a “b” where there is usually a “t” as we are used to seeing “tortie” cats (short for tortoiseshell).

-So what does a torbie cat look like?
+So, what does a torbie cat look like?
 Here are some examples.
 The coat patterns and colors are quite subtle, I think you’ll agree.
 For example, tabby stripes on a tortoiseshell coat sounds fairly easy to visualize but when you see the coat it is not so straightforward.

 Other names for a torbie are: